GalaxtXGate/GalaxtXGate/README.md

 8. ⭐ **Favorites**:
    - Personalize your experience by favoriting specific launches, rockets, or capsules.
    - Easily access your favorites in a separate section for quick reference.

+9. 💬 **Community Posts**:
+   - Engage with other users in real-time posying , creating a space for shared excitement and knowledge exchange , make up or down vote to make best post go up , you can comment also.

 ## How to Use: